tetriseffect/tetriseffect.github.io/readme.md

 Personal website.
-Background is courtesy of Ryan Schroeder from unsplash.net
+Background is courtesy of Tyler Coleman from unsplash.net

 Press Ctrl + U or click the widget in the top tight corner to open the Userway Accessibility Widget.
 Use this to pause animations, adjust contrast or text size, etc. Please contact me if you need any additional features and I'd be happy to implement them.

 Design is based on a theme from HTML5Up.